 this but a stopover!

-“It’s all in the game”: Fourth in the series on less cost, nontoxic, plastic-free kids games from the past – its about Playing Marbles this time!
+Fourth in the series on low-cost, nontoxic, less addictive games from the past …. and its about Playing Marbles this time!

-Thinking aback, “Goli’ was one game my brothers took me in without recommendations, persuasions or bargains despite me not fitting in their gender.
+Thinking aback, “Goli’ was one game my brothers took me in without recommendations, persuasions and bargains despite me not fitting in the ‘gender’.
 Glad games don’t have genders.
 As for my brothers, I should admit they included me in many games they played within the tall walls of our home – sometimes to fill in the number, sometimes to avoid my silent outbursts later!
 Thanks to them!
 They used to play a game akin to cricket indoors and they hardly failed to line me in despite my sickeningly pathetic batting, bowling and fielding – I never improved there!
 In marbles, it was different- the glow and glitz of those glassy restless spherical balls kind of pleased and elated my spirits.
 Designs seemed to wriggle within and I was happy to let them loose on ground.
 When a marble broke, I was curious to know what was inside.
 I handled them pleasurably, lovingly, less carefully and much willingly.

 They say Playing Marbles is similar to golf!
 I think its strangely connected to billiards – knocking a ball with another ball!
 In both games, they use stick(golf club/cue stick) and holes/pockets are many.
 In ‘goli’, a player strikes a series of marbles with one marble to make them all reach a single hole-with no accessories or tools!

 Teach your children Newton’s different ‘Laws of Motion’ playfully!